Epic55/go_bank_app/readme.md

 Preparation to laucnh this app:
-- create database in Postgresql and set connection details in config.json and internal/repository/repository.go files.
+- create database in Postgresql and set connection details in config.json and .env files.
 DB will be fulfilled with mock data from internal/mocks/mocks.go file.
 - create Minio Server.
-You can do it whit docker-compose.yaml file, launch command: docker-compose up -d
+You can do it with docker-compose.yaml file, launch command: `docker-compose up -d` Set connection details in .env file.
 Files with statements will be saved to Minio.

 I used gorilla mux framework for HTTP routing.